 Kiat, J.E, Dodd, M.D., Belli, R.F.
 Cheadle, J.E.
-The Neural Signature of Undetected Change: The Electrotomography of Gradual Change Blindness. (in revision)
+The Signature of Undetected Change: An Exploratory Electrotomographic Investigation of Gradual Change Blindness. (in press).
+Journal of Neurophysiology

-I’ve loved statistics as far back as I remember.
-There was even a time when I was heading towards doing a doctorate in quantitative methods before shifting over to my current focus.
-Sadly, not everyone shares this love and back in my post-undergraduate/pre-graduate transition days as a tutor I collaborated with Dr. Albert Liau to see if we could identify what in-class methods were most effective in shifting folks towards having a more positive view of statistics.
-This one dates wayyyy back to my raw new-at-the-gig undergraduate days so it’s a little rough but if you’re interested, do feel free to check it out~!
+Quite a while back, I was seriously considering completing a doctorate in quantitative methods.
+Needless to say, statistics is an area I really enjoy working in.
+Sadly, not everyone shares this love and back in my undergraduate years I collaborated with Dr. Albert Liau to see if we could identify what in-class methods were most effective in shifting folks towards having a more positive view of statistics.
+This one dates way back to my raw new-at-the-gig undergraduate days so it’s a little rough but if you’re interested in the topic, do feel free to check it out~!

 Liau, A.K., Kiat, J.E., Nie, Y. (2014).
 Investigating the Pedagogical Approaches Related to Changes in Attitudes Toward Statistics in a Quantitative Methods Course for Psychology Undergraduate Students.
 The AsiaPacific Education Researcher,24(2): 319-327. doi: 10.1007/s40299-014-0182-5.

 This was a fun little project to run.
 As a student I used to wonder if all the randomized order tests that were being given out actually had some sort of impact on test performance.
 Think of it this way.
 If you read a reasonable sounding albeit incorrect answer early on in the list it’s not unreasonable to argue that you might end up being more likely to pick that response relative to a situation where you read it late in the list.
 This could happen either through satisficing or memory interference effects.
-I got together with a bunch of graduate student friends and thanks to Winnee Cheong allowing us to collect data in her class, we ran a published a study showing that this indeed true, with strong distractors being more likely to be selected when read earlier in the list.
+I got together with a bunch of graduate student friends and, thanks to Winnee Cheong allowing us to collect data in her class, we ran and published a study showing that this indeed true, as strong MCQ distractors showed a distinct tendency towards being more likely to be selected when read earlier in the list relative to weak distractors.